emptylambda/Tutorials/Dafny/README.md

 In the new Dafny, this "sanity check of non-null" is lifted to the tool itself, so you dont have to do `!= null` check anymore in normal usages!

 Now, if you DO want to accomodate potentially null pointing cases, make sure you use the `C?` type!

+# Troubleshooting Guide
+This section is contributed by [Simon Robillard](http://cse.chalmers.se/~simrob/), a huge thank you for his work and sharing :)

+## Tips for better specifications
+Remeber, writing specifications is just like writing the code.
+Decent coding practices can get you a long way down the road while bad coding habbits can occationally bite you in the butt.
+Now, the whole point of writing specifications and verification is to prevent these hidden bugs hence the verification process is designed to report early with a much strick checking.
+Therefore, a wrongly specified spec SHOULD not get to you walk at all, let along walking the through the valley of the shadown of bugs!

+1. KISS (keep it small and simple)
+   + Keeping things simple is useful when coding, but even more important for specification.
+Your specification should be complete, but if it is complex and unreadable it is not likely to be useful (or correct).
+   + Keep the `modifies` minimal!
+In the modifies clause, include only what is actually modified and nothing else.
+Avoid modifies this as it means that any field of this object can be modified.
+Instead detail exactly the fields that are modified, and only those.

+2. USe *Data types* to your aid
+   + Use the built-in (value) types such as: *`sets, multi-sets, sequences, maps`*.
+Don't only stick to `arrays`
+   + Notice these built-in types and their associated properties can help you in saving some specs! (e.g. uniqueness, order)
+   + Choosing the right data type not only makes the specification much easier to read, but data types are in themselves a form of specification!
+   + Algebaric data types (Tuples and Enumerations) can help with the code and spec :)

+3. Boolean values and boolean operators are first-class citizen in Verification
+   +

+## Common Error Messages and how to deal with them